 American chili powder (with an “i”) is to Southwestern American cuisine what curry powder is to Indian cuisine.
-Chili powder is an American spice blend made with ground chile peppers and other herbs and spices, and curry powder is also a blend of spices.
+Chili powder is an American spice blend made with ground dried chile peppers and other herbs and spices.
 Like curry powder, the actual blend can vary significantly from producer to producer.
 Both carry some heat, but there the resemblance ends.
 The flavors are very different.

 The best American chili powders have multiple layers of heat and complexity that come from different kinds of chiles.
 It can be used in many recipes, from tacos to barbecue sauces, but it is the core of Chili Con Carne (chili with meat), the classic cowboy chuck wagon trail stew.

 This is important, especially to readers in other countries: American chili powder is very different than chile powder (with an “e”) in Mexico and most other countries.
 In Spain and many other countries, chile powder is simply ground hot red chiles, usually just one cultivar, but occasionally more, and it is much hotter than American chili powder.
 In Mexico, if you mix chile powder with other herbs and spices it is called salsa en polvo.
 Salt is almost always a large component of commercial American chili powder, but I have left it out.
 This way you can use it on brined meats without oversalting it.
 Remember, you can always add salt, but you can’t take it away.
 Click here to learn more about why you should not add salt to spice blends.